ynashed/bionemo-fw-ea/sub-packages/bionemo-scdl/README.md

 ## Package Overview

 SCDL provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
+This can be run independently from bionemo.
 It improves upon simple AnnData-based dataset classes in the following ways:

 - A consistent API across input formats that is promised to be consistent across package versions.
 - Improved performance when loading large datasets.